Home Insurance Payment Options: Monthly vs Annual & How to Save

 6. Switch Providers When Rates Spike

-If your insurer raises your renewal premium significantly, switching home insurance companies can often save $200–$600 or more per year.
-You can even switch mid-policy and receive a pro-rated refund for the unused portion of your premium.
+If your insurer raises your renewal premium significantly, switching home insurance companies can save a median of $461 per year according to 2026 Consumer Reports data, and often much more.
+If you can't wait for renewal, you can even switch mid-policy and receive a pro-rated refund for the unused portion of your premium.

 Compare Home Insurance Plans in Ohio